Hirushan86/react-web-app/README.md

 # React + TypeScript + Vite

-This web app was created to upscale the knowledge of react, please use the below video tutorail for more information. https://www.youtube.com/watch?v=SqcY0GlETPk
+This web app was created to upscale the knowledge of react, please use the below video tutorial for more information. https://www.youtube.com/watch?v=SqcY0GlETPk

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.